Meade Esposito

 By the early 1980s, several Brooklyn-based elected officials with national ambitions—most notably Kings County District Attorney Elizabeth Holtzman, liberal internationalist Representative Steve Solarz and future Senate Majority Leader Chuck Schumer—had either directly repudiated or distanced themselves from Esposito's influence, although Jack Newfield and Wayne Barrett reported that Schumer met publicly with Esposito for lunch on at least one occasion.
-Moreover, some observers have asserted that Esposito's authority was functionally attenuated by the enduring influence of a key coterie of conservative Democrats in the borough, including former New York Supreme Court administrative director James V. Mangano (who was blocked from ascending to the chairmanship of the County Committee by Esposito in 1969), rival district leader Anthony Caracciolo (whose expansive territory included such transitional southwestern neighborhoods as Park Slope, Sunset Park, Windsor Terrace and Kensington) and New York City Council Majority Leader Thomas J. Cuite.
-As early as 1976, the unanticipated election of alleged Mangano-Caracciolo proxy Bernard M. Bloom as Kings County Surrogate (charged with overseeing lucrative probate and estate proceedings) may have deprived the Esposito-Steingut machine of a key patronage tranche as retribution for the 1969 "coup", although late clubhouse political figure James Harrison Cohen asserted in his 2019 memoir that Esposito personally "tapped" Bloom to serve in the role.

 In 1983, investigations into his activities mounted; this, along with a thwarted leadership challenge from erstwhile protege Genovesi (who Esposito believed had been "openly salivating" for his departure) would prompt his retirement in January 1984.
 Three years later, he was convicted of giving an illegal gratuity in the United States District Court for the Eastern District of New York, having given Bronx Representative Mario Biaggi a spa vacation in Florida.
 As a result of this and related scandals (including Manes' suicide and Friedman's conviction on federal corruption charges) amid the political emergence of reform-minded rivals David Dinkins and Rudy Giuliani, the Esposito machine effectively collapsed.
 During this period, several fledgling African American politicians also withdrew their support, precipitating the 1990 election of Clarence Norman Jr. as county chairman of what had momentarily descended into a "largely vestigial structure".

 Esposito was respected and feared for his street-style management, intimidation tactics and criminal connections.
 He became known for running politics similar to a junket.